Day-O (The Banana Boat Song)

 "Day-O (The Banana Boat Song)" is a traditional Jamaican folk song.
-The song has mento influences, but it is commonly classified as an example of the better known calypso music.
+The song has mento influences, but it is commonly classified as an example of the better-known calypso music.

-It is a call and response work song, from the point of view of dock workers working the night shift loading bananas onto ships.
+It is a call and response work song, from the point of view of dock workers working the night shift loading bananas onto the large ocean-going cargo ships known as banana boats.
 The lyrics describe how daylight has come, their shift is over, and they want their work to be counted up so that they can go home.

-The best-known version was released by American singer Harry Belafonte in 1956 (originally titled "Banana Boat (Day-O)") and later became one of his signature songs.
+The best-known version was released by a Jamaican-American singer Harry Belafonte in 1956 (originally titled " Banana Boat (Day-O)") and later became one of his signature songs.
 That same year the Tarriers released an alternative version that incorporated the chorus of another Jamaican call and response folk song, "Hill and Gully Rider".
-This version was played during an interview with Bob Carey (formerly of The Tarriers) on Folk Music Worldwide in January 1964.
+This version was played during an interview with Bob Carey (formerly of the Tarriers) on Folk Music Worldwide in January 1964.
 Both versions became simultaneously popular the following year, placing 5th and 6th on 20 February 1957, US Top 40 Singles chart.
 The Tarriers version was covered multiple times in 1956 and 1957, including by the Fontane Sisters, Sarah Vaughan, Steve Lawrence, and Shirley Bassey, all of whom charted in the top 40 in their respective countries.

 Belafonte described "Day-O" as "a song about struggle, about black people in a colonized life doing the most grueling work," in a 2011 interview with Gwen Ifill on PBS News Hour.
 He said, "I took that song and honed it into an anthem that the world loved."